cjuliani/UNet-multiclass/README.md

-# tf-unet-multiclass
-UNet for multiclass semantic segmentation
+# UNet for multiclass semantic segmentation

-The model supports multiclass segmentation.
-Two examples are given in the demo for terrain analysis.
+The demo was initially developed for segmenting terrain features.
+Input data are 256x256 pixels patch-based samples of elevation data and RGB terrain attributes transformed by principal component analysis.
+Annotations correspond to mounds (class-2) and mound summits (class-1).
+The project includes a sample generator which applies random data augmentation (position and colors).

 NOTES
 - Images and annotations have specific names, e.g. annotations_1_34, indicating the annotation #34 of class 1.
 The symbol underscore is required.